bhanuteja-cds/bhanu_teja/index.md

 - Probabilistic seismic hazard analysis of India at bed rock level is carried over a grid of 0.2o x 0.2 o
-- The contour maps of peak ground acceleration, 0.2 second spectral acceleration and 1.0 second spectral acceleration, corresponding to 2% probability of exceedance in 50 years and 10% probability of exceedance in 50 years, are prepared https://ndma.gov.in/images/pdf/Indiapshafinalreport.pdf
+- The contour maps of peak ground acceleration, 0.2 second spectral acceleration and 1.0 second spectral acceleration, corresponding to 2% probability of exceedance in 50 years and 10% probability of exceedance in 50 years, are prepared.

+https://ndma.gov.in/images/pdf/Indiapshafinalreport.pdf

 ## Skills